open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

   * _findAssistant_ - Send this event to any agent designated by the _to_, otherwise send to all active conversants.
   * _proposeAssistant_ - Send this event to any agent designated by the _to_, otherwise send to all active conversants.

+* floor management events - giving and taking the floor
+  * _requestFloor_ - Consider this request either return a _frantFloor_ or _revokeFloor_ (both of which can be delayed)
+  * _grantFloor_ - If this is received, consider whether to pass it on to the recipient.
+Send this to grand an agent the floor.
+  * _revokeFloor_ - If this is received, consider whether to pass it on to the recipient.
+Send this to stop an agent speaking.
+  * _yieldFloor_ - Consider what is the next appropriate agent to invite to take the floor.

 The conversation floor manager retains ultimate responsibility for deciding which conversants are currently considered to be active in the conversation and which agent is the current focal agent.
 This can for example include removing agents from the conversation if they do not respond within an allotted time, inviting trusted agents to the conversation to deal with exceptions, and deciding when to terminate a conversation with the user.

 ## Chapter 3.
 JSON Envelope Schema